 Having said this, it is clear that the Church – that is, the Cardinals in the Vatican but also you and I – must always seek to improve.
 We can always do more and each one of us must do our part.
 Whether you are a Cardinal, a sister, a parish priest, a businessman/businesswoman or a teenager, we are all invited to take a look around and discern what is truly essential and what is not.
 What prevails in our lives?
 Love of goods or love of our brothers and sisters?
 Why not put all that stuff gathering dust in the storage room to good use?
 Why not turn our goods into gifts for others?

-There are many administrative costs which do not generate any income, for example:
+There are many administrative costs that do not generate any income, for example:

-The Vatican Radio, which has 330 employees and spends $37 million annually, but makes less that $1 million dollars in advertising.
+The Vatican Radio, which has 330 employees and spends $37 million annually, but makes less than $1 million dollars in advertising.

 The Apostolic Nunciatures, which function as embassies in 113 countries, require more than $30 million dollars annually.

 Not to mention that the Vatican is a city and needs to generate income.
 The majority of this comes from tourists and pilgrims who visit the museums.
 This generates approximately $130 million annually.
 Another considerable portion of income comes from donations which approach $85 million per year.